 After receiving her Ph.D. from the University of Washington in 2010, she moved to Fairbanks, Alaska for a postdoc.
 After three years of awesome wilderness living, she moved back to Seattle.Kim’s other passion is

-Since then, Kim has participated in a variety of research cruises.
-These range from day-long hydrography surveys in Puget Sound to the month-long cruises in the Central Pacific where she helped deploy deep moorings over 3 km in length.
-Kim also believes that broad scale data dissemination is a vital, but often overlooked, part of oceanographic research.
-Her goal is to create simple and universal tools to not only quickly process data, but to also allow her and other researchers to easily share these data using standardized public repositories.
+new and novel ocean observing technologies.
+Quite simply, her goal in life is to throw expensive s**t into the ocean.
+She also believes that broad scale data dissemination is a vital, but often overlooked, part of oceanographic research.
+Her goal is to create simple and universal tools to not only quickly process data, but for researchers to easily share these data using standardized public repositories.